-And, while these are the very people who need Grace at this moment, they are without because the seeds of Grace – the teachings, the connection, the love and forgiveness – are planted when we are little children and watered (or neglected) by the choices we (and the people who are supposed to be caring for us) make on our journeys.
+But, at this time, many people are still struggling as they cling tightly to the sirens’ song of leftist promise that always ends with a shipwreck.
+These are the very people who need Grace, but many are without because the seeds of Grace – the teachings, the connection, the love and forgiveness – are planted when we are little children and watered (or neglected) by the choices we (and the people who are supposed to be caring for us) make on our journeys.

-By the time we reach the middle of our lives, we are either actively tending the beautiful garden that has grown from the seeds we have planted and tended and actively seeking and nurturing the long-buried seeds that we are ready to bring to life – OR – we are still partying like we’re 25, chasing men or women, stomping from place to place on the crust of a heart hardened by too much anger, hurt, shame and irresponsibility.
+By the time we reach the middle of our lives, we are either tending the garden grown from the seeds we have planted and tended, and are digging up the long-buried seeds that we are ready to bring to life – OR – we are still partying like we’re 25, chasing men or women, stomping from place to place on the crust of a heart hardened by too much anger, hurt, shame and irresponsibility.

 I appreciated this teaching as an image of the intense and incredibly painful (at times) process of Spiritual transformation I have been experiencing for the past few years – and which really ramped up in 2018.

-Of course mine is part of the universal experience of people my age, personally created by yours truly for my spiritual growth – (and we only learn this great truth when we awaken to the fact that we are not victims but call forth our experiences through our thoughts, choices, words, and behavior).
+Of course mine is part of the universal experience of people my age, that we create ourselves for our own spiritual growth – (and we only learn this great truth when we awaken to the fact that we are not victims but call forth our experiences through our thoughts, choices, words, and behavior).